SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 2: Monitoring and Alert Rule Automation.md

-# Challenge 2: Monitoring and Alert Rule Automation
+# Solution 2: Monitoring and Alert Rule Automation

 1. Update the parameters file and deployment script for the **GenerateAlertRules.json** template located in the **AlertTemplates** folder.